WHUIR/PLEASER/data/readme.md

 # Readme

-The datasets in our experiments are derived from two primary sources: (1) the raw meta information (e.g., title, review) downloaded from [Amazon review](https://nijianmo.github.io/amazon/index.html) and (2) the preprocessed interactions (i.e., item sequences) obtained from [UniSRec](https://github.com/RUCAIBox/UniSRec).
+The datasets in our experiments are derived from two primary sources:
+- the raw meta information (e.g., title, review) downloaded from [Amazon review](https://nijianmo.github.io/amazon/index.html).
+- the preprocessed interactions (i.e., item sequences) obtained from [UniSRec](https://github.com/RUCAIBox/UniSRec).

 Please preprocess the reviews and records based on the scripts.
 Let's take the Office dataset as an example, the preprocessed dataset should be:

 ```